 An e-krona would give the general public access to a digital complement to cash, where the state would guarantee the value of the money.
 At present, the Riksbank only offers banks and other RIX participants digital money.
 The other digital money in society is private bank money issued by commercial banks.

 There are still a lot of consequences that may lower the speed of development: regulatory problem, licensing is too expensive, lack of well-qualified resources, high taxes.
 But we believe that everything will be solved.

 5. Lack of Blockchain MBA programs

 Although many companies are interested in blockchain development and this technology is in high demand, there is still a lack of information.
 A lot of product owners and analysts are looking for more information regarding blockchain, but there is no source to get it.

 As we can see, technologies and innovations are developing and growing, there are still a lot of blind spots and controversial issues.
 But such events are definitely helping a lot of companies in different industries.
-This event also inspired us to found the FinTech Innovation Network, where we publish the researches on using the innovative technologies, problems in FinTech industry with the great contributors and experts.
-Here is how the map of the FinTech Ecosystem look like. ( the interatoive map avaliable on Graph Commons
+This event also inspired us to found the FinTech Innovation Network, where we publish researches on using innovative technologies, problems in the FinTech industry with great contributors and experts.
+Here is how the map of the FinTech Ecosystem looks like. ( the interactive map available on Graph Commons).

 Discover more about the FinTech Innovation Community and public researches on WIKI.